-- Credit unions: These community banks provide many of the same services as big banks, but they’re typically nonprofit organisations that serve a group of people who share a common interest, such as an employer or a labor union.
+- Credit unions: These community banks provide many of the same services as big banks, but they’re typically nonprofit organizations that serve a group of people who share a common interest, such as an employer or a labor union.

 - Investment Banks: Investment banks are financial institutions that assist firms in operating in the financial markets.
 An investment bank may assist a company in raising funds by issuing bonds to investors.

 Some banks operate in multiple markets.
-They are retail banks, commercial banks, and investment banks all at the same time.
+They are retail banks, commercial banks, and investment banks, all at the same time.
 You may be able to open a business account at the same retail bank where you already have a personal account.